nusrathdev/goodfix/README.md

 - Multi-language support
 - REST API for mobile app integration

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

 ## 📄 License

 This project is open source and available under the [MIT License](LICENSE).

-## 👥 Support

-For support and questions:
-- Create an issue in the repository
-- Email: support@university.edu

 ---